Do Corporate Wellness Programs Work? Updated for 2023

-The Science That Connects Wellness and Reducing Healthcare Costs
+The Science That Show how Corporate Wellness Programs Work to Reduce Healthcare Costs

 In 2016, Centers for Disease Control published a paper connecting inadequate physical activity with healthcare costs.
 This is just one of dozens of similar papers.
 To fully comprehend how powerful these studies are let me show you briefly what they did.

 The CDC researchers merged data from the National Health Interview Survey (2001-2010) and the Medical Expenditure Panel Survey.
 The national health interview survey uses face-to-face interviews to gather health information from individuals all around the United States.